julyueluo/AL/concat.md

 - What is the Forex market?
 - Forex sessions
-- Leverage, fundamentals 杠杆，基本面
+- Leverage, fundamentals
-- Risks, costs, brokers 风险，成本，经纪人
+- Risks, costs, brokers
 - Symbols
-- Types of quotes 报价类型
+- Types of quotes
-- Value of a pip 点值
+- Value of a pip
 - Forex workspaces
-- Futures or Forex? 期货还是外汇
+- Futures or Forex?
-- Charts only approximate （近视值）
+- Charts only approximate
 - Scalps and Swing trades
 - Margins
 - Profit and loss